Oban – Tiree

 Ferries to Isle of Tiree

-The earliest Oban Tiree ferry typically departs Oban at about 06:10 and the last ferry usually leaves at 15:20.
+The Oban Tiree ferry typically departs from Oban at around 06:00.

-Currently, are not permitted to board ferries from Oban to Tiree.
+Currently, you can not bring your pets on ferries from Oban to Tiree.

 More routes than anyone else.